Average Weather in Mahajanga Madagascar

 For the purposes of this report, the geographical coordinates of Mahajanga are -15.717 deg latitude, 46.317 deg longitude, and 0 ft elevation.

-The topography within 2 miles of Mahajanga contains only modest variations in elevation, with a maximum elevation change of 167 feet, and an average elevation above sea level of 24 feet.
+The topography within 2 miles of Mahajanga contains only modest variations in elevation, with a maximum elevation change of 167 feet and an average elevation above sea level of 24 feet.
 Within 10 miles also contains only modest variations in elevation (351 feet).
-Within 50 miles contains very significant variations in elevation (1,070 feet).
+Within 50 miles contains only modest variations in elevation (1,070 feet).

 The area within 2 miles of Mahajanga is covered by water (52%) and grassland (44%), within 10 miles by water (51%) and grassland (42%), and within 50 miles by water (46%) and grassland (37%).

 This report illustrates the typical weather in Mahajanga, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point

 There is only a single weather station, Majunga, in our network suitable to be used as a proxy for the historical temperature and dew point records of Mahajanga.

 At a distance of 7 kilometers from Mahajanga, closer than our threshold of 150 kilometers, this station is deemed sufficiently nearby to be relied upon as our primary source for temperature and dew point records.